zerasul/mdbook_en/3Architecture/architecture.md

 ## ROM (Cartridge)

 The ROM memory, or properly speaking the "cartridge", is where the game information is stored.
-Normally, it is a chip of EPROM or EEPROM type (although the current cartridges can be Flash), where the game is stored both the code itself, as well as all the graphics and resources of the game.
+Normally, it is a chip of EPROM or EEPROM type (although the current cartridges can be Flash memory), where the game is stored both the code itself, as well as all the graphics and resources of the game.

 The reading of this cartridge is done through the slot on the top of the Mega Drive; just insert the contacts through the slot that we can see at the top.
 Normally, a standard cartridge, had a bandwidth of 10MB/s (although there were some of 15.20-15.34 MB/s); in addition to take into account that the access of the 68k to the rom normally had a speed of 5MB/s.